Animations showing basic orthodontic techniques used with the Invisalign® system.

 Crowded teeth can be narrowed, and then realigned.

-With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated strip (a process termed "tooth stripping").
+With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated flexible strip (a process termed “tooth stripping” How it’s done.).

-It's then possible to use Invisalign® to realign the teeth within the same amount of space that already existed.
+Then, once that’s been accomplished, it’s possible to use Invisalign® to realign the teeth within the same amount of jaw space that already existed.

 C) Resolving tooth crowding by “expanding” the patient’s dental arch.